Reaching Those with Least Access

 In Iraq, Dr. Shareef is standing by for funding from RRS to schedule training events to equip pediatricians, medical students, psychiatrists, educators, caregivers and parents to bring relief to families in this war-torn nation.

 RRS plans to teach in Kurdistan are on hold until the State Department approves travel.
-With funding, RRS with bring critically needed training to this region as soon as possible.
+With funding, RRS will bring critically needed training to this region as soon as possible.

 Help Bring Hope to Families with the Least Access to Autism Intervention